Christian-Trindade/premier-league-data-analyses/readme.md

 ### Initial Plan

-Explore and measure the quality and quantity of data, applying data cleansing and feature engineering techniques to gain insights and formulate hypotheses about the number of goals in a game. using data analysis techniques the object of this exploratory research is to understand variations and trends that can provide us with better clarity on how the results can be influenced according to the statistics of each game
+Explore and measure the quality and quantity of data, applying data cleansing and feature engineering techniques to gain insights and formulate hypotheses about the number of goals in a game. using data analysis techniques the object of this exploratory research is to understand variations and trends that can provide us with better clarity on how the results can be influenced according to the statistics of each game, after data analyses step we gonna try predict match total goals on plays.

 ### Data Cleaning and Feature engineering explanation